Infineon/cli-optiga-trust-x/README.md

 (see [req](#req) for input details)

-Example generate a new key pair in Trust X in oid 0xE0F3. (using default key input of 256 length and auth)
+Example generate a new key pair in OPTIGA™ Trust X in oid 0xE0F3. (using default key input of 256 length and auth)

 ```console
 foo@bar:~$ openssl pkey -engine trustx_engine -pubout -inform engine -in 0xe0f3:*:NEW -out testpube0f3.pem
 ```

-Example generate a new 384 key pair, usage auth/enc/sign in Trust X in oid 0xE0F3 and store public key in 0xE1D3.
+Example generate a new 384 key pair, usage auth/enc/sign in OPTIGA™ Trust X in oid 0xE0F3 and store public key in 0xE1D3.

 ```console
 foo@bar:~$ openssl pkey -engine trustx_engine -pubout -inform engine -in 0xe0f3:^:NEW:0x04:0x13 -out testpube0f3.pem